brainstormforce/all-in-one-schemaorg-rich-snippets/readme.txt

 == Changelog ==

+= 1.6.7 =
+- Fixed - Customizer not loading when All In One Schema Rich Snippets plugin is active.

 = 1.6.6 =
 - Props to Patchstack for reporting security issues.
 Those are fixed in this release.
 Plus we've hardened security in other areas of the plugin.